SAJ-2001/PLMAM-PLA/README.md

     outputs = model(**inputs)
 outputs.pooler_output
 ```
-   -   To train the model, we can run `main.py` script using the training dataset.
+   -   To train the model, we can run `main.py` script using the train and valid dataset.
    -   We can also run `test.py` to test the model
+### 3.3 **script**
+   - `dataset.py` converts protein sequences into token embeddings.
+   - `cross_attention.py` implements cross attention mechanisms.
+   - `model.py` implements the PLMAM-PLA which consists of a feature extraction module, a feature enhancement module, a feature fusion module and an output module.